csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 As _CsoundQt_ has formerly been called _QuteCsound_, this name can still be found in the sources.
 The _QuteCsound object_ (called _PyQcsObject_ in the sources) is the interface for scripting CsoundQt.
-All declarations of the class can be found in the file [pyqcsobject.h](https://github.com/CsoundQt/CsoundQt/blob/develop/src/pyqcsobject.h) in the sources.
+All declarations of the class can be found in the file&nbsp;
+[pyqcsobject.h](https://github.com/CsoundQt/CsoundQt/blob/develop/src/pyqcsobject.h)
+&nbsp;in the sources.

-It enables the control of a large part of CsoundQt's possibilities from the python interpreter, the python scratchpad, from scripts or from inside of a running Csound file via Csound's python opcodes.^[See chapter [12 B](12-b-python-and-csound.md) for more information on the python opcodes and ctcsound.]
+It enables the control of a large part of CsoundQt's possibilities from the python interpreter, the python scratchpad, from scripts or from inside of a running Csound file via Csound's python opcodes.^[See chapter&nbsp;
+[12 B](12-b-python-and-csound.md) for more information on the python opcodes and ctcsound.]

 By default, a _PyQcsObject_ is already available in the python